Miller and Miller

 Rectangle: Rounded Corners: Annual Meeting - January 26 - in Fellowship Hall

-During the Season of Lent, we will be offering a unique learning experience for anyone "Middle School age" and "older!"
+During the Season of Lent, we have been offering a unique learning experience for anyone "Middle School age" and "older!"

-This will be a "Confirmation For All" opportunity - studying the "basics of the Christian faith!"
+This "Confirmation For All" has been an opportunity to study the "basics of the Christian faith!"

 Rectangle: Rounded Corners: Ordination and Installation - January 5